Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/008-Environments-in-NestJS.md

 # Config Files with Namespaces

 The `registerAs` function in NestJS allows us to register our configuration object under a **namespace**.

+# Module Configuration and Partial Registration

+With _partial registration_, it is possible to have _module-specific configuration files_.
+For example, if we need a configuration file just for the **Users** module, we can create one.
+This approach provides type safety, unlike using only global configuration files.